kristjanr/wise-cs/scraped-data/sections/01-sending-money/subsections/05-we-support-these-countries-and-currencies/articles/01-what-currencies-can-i-send-to-and-from/content.md

+# We support these countries and currencies
-# What currencies can I send to and from?
+## What currencies can I send to and from?
 ### You can send money to and from these currencies

 AUD — Australian dollar Within Australia.